qinglian1105/c_sharp_winform_v1/README.md

 ### **Ⅰ. Purpose**

- Although web technology is becoming more and more advanced, there are still many companies in Taiwan using C# windows forms to develop or maintain their information management systems, especially ERP related applications.
+ Although web technology is becoming more and more advanced, there are still many manufacturing companies in Taiwan using C# windows forms to develop and maintain their information management systems, especially ERP related applications.
 The content of this project is a demo to build a backend platform for the investment statistics of top ETFs in Taiwan mainly with C# Windows Forms App (.NET Framework) <br><br>

 ### **Ⅱ. Tools**